 A good example of this is a humpback whale called Þröstur, who was with us for almost 2 months in Faxaflói in the summer of 2015.

 One of our most recognisable humpback whales is Tattoo, a regular in Eyjafjörður and a crew favourite.
-"He" has been seen on our tours ever since 2016 and seems to return every year as it was spotted in the same area in 2017 and 2018!
+This individual has been seen on our tours ever since 2016 and seems to return every year as it was spotted in the same area again in 2017 and 2018!

-In May of 2019 "he" was spotted in Breiðafjörður bay by another tour operator in the area.
+In May of 2019, Tattoo was spotted in Breiðafjörður bay by Láki Tours who operates out of Ólafsvík.

 A pod of Orcas we encountered Eyjafjörður in April 2019 was seen in Hólmavík (West-Iceland) a few weeks later.
 Sadly, a member of the group was found beached and deceased.